deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

    INSPIRE layers are empty

 Use the right-most drop-down menu to select an example request.
-The last entry "blabla.xml" can be used to insert some INSPIRE Address features using a WFS insert request:
+The last entry "blabla.xml" can be used to insert a small number of INSPIRE Address features using a WFS-T insert request:

 .. figure:: images/browser.png
    :figwidth: 60%